aws-samples/aws-modernization-with-solo-io/content/1_Solo_Workshop/Lab_1.md

     ![](/images/dashboard-1.png)

-6. As you might notice there is no Workspaces created yet.
-Let's create **Global Workspace** in the case of this Lab to simplify the deployment, include all services within the same workspace.
+6. As you might have noticed there is no Workspaces created yet.
+Let's create a **Global Workspace**.
+In the case of this Lab, to simplify the deployment, include all services within the same workspace.
 This means that they all share the same service discovery policies and security.
-This is only recommended for this workshop to allow beginners learning Gloo Mesh.
+This is only recommended for the workshop to allow beginners learning Gloo Mesh.

     ```yaml
     kubectl apply -f - <<EOF